Heidi Marquez Smith

 Directors, University of Texas Libraries Advisory Council (ex-officio member), Communities in Schools Board of Directors, Legacy of Giving Blue Sky Luncheon Chair.
 She currently serves on the Texas Lyceum (director), Texas Book Festival Board of Directors, St. David’s Foundation – Toast of the Town Committee, Dell Children’s Trust, and volunteers with various local organizations, including Eanes Elementary School, Eanes Education Foundation, Pop-Up Birthday, City of Rollingwood, and LBJ Library.

 Heidi is a proud graduate from the University of Texas at Austin – BA in Speech Communications, from the school Communications and a BS in Spanish Language from the School of Liberal Arts.
-She currently lives in Austin, Texas with her husband, David P. Smith, and sons, Patterson (9), Harrison (6), and Liam (19 months).
+She currently lives in Austin, Texas with her husband, David P. Smith, and sons, Patterson, Harrison, and Liam.